 This chapter on children and adolescents has been taken from the ME Association’s Clinical and Research Guide.
 It’s an authoritative booklet written by Dr Charles Shepherd and Dr Abhijit Chaudhuri and should help to provide an overview of what we know and how to best manage M.E.

 “M.E. has been reported in children as young as five, and there appears to be a peak onset of symptoms around 13 to 15 years of age.
 But there is currently very little reliable information on the prevalence of M.E. among children and adolescents…”

 “Diagnostic assessment of possible M.E. in this age group is very similar to that in adults.
 However, children tend to present rather differently to adults, and symptoms such as headaches, abdominal pain and disrupted sleep patterns tend to be more prominent…”

 “Management of children and adolescents is similar to that of adults but with less emphasis on the use of drug treatments…”

 “It is generally agreed that the prognosis for children and adolescents is much better than for adults (Katz and Jason 2013)…”

 “There are registered charities that deal specifically with children and adolescents with M.E. – The ME Association works very closely with The Young ME Sufferers Trust, also known as Tymes Trust…”

-The 2020 edition of the ME Association’s Clinical and Research Guide is now available to purchase from the website shop, and it will be sent to you in the post, or it can be purchased in Kindle format via Amazon.
+- This chapter has been taken from the 2020 edition of the ME Association’s Clinical and Research Guide which is now available to purchase from the website shop, or it can be purchased in Kindle format via Amazon.

 Please note this chapter is a download.
 You can read it on-screen and save to your computer, phone or other device and can attach it to any email you might need to send.
 But you will need access to a printer if you wish it printed.